You'd be surprised to learn what unexpected tax deductions could be legitimate.

-People who rely on a seeing-eye dog or one to assist with hearing impairment may be able to claim costs associated with buying, maintaining, and training them — it would be considered a medical expense.
+People who rely on an animal trained to assist a person with a disability may be able to claim costs associated with buying, maintaining, and training them — it would be considered a medical expense.
 To qualify, your medical expenses paid during the year must exceed 7.5% of your adjusted gross income.
 You may be able to get a tax deduction for pet expenses if your pet helps you in a medical capacity or performs certain services.

 Veterans, and others who have post-traumatic stress disorder (PTSD), may be able to claim a tax deduction for a dog who performs specific services for them.
 If you have an emotional support animal, you may be able to deduct expenses associated with caring for the animal – although not every pet qualifies.